 Utility Cost Recovery Provisions

 The Efficient Use of Energy Act allows New Mexico’s public utilities that meet the standard to receive a financial incentive on their energy efficiency and demand-side management program efforts that partially decouples their revenues from their sales of electricity.
-Public Service Company of New Mexico and El Paso Electric receive financial incentives as a percentage share of their program costs. receives an incentive based on a recovery of program costs, while Southwest Public Service receives an incentive on its program costs that is conditional on several highly specific aspects of program performance.
+Public Service Company of New Mexico and El Paso Electric receive financial incentives as a percentage share of their program costs.
+Southwest Public Service receives an incentive on its program costs that is conditional on several highly specific aspects of program performance.
+Distribution cooperative utilities may recover their costs through general rates.

 Special Provisions (Self-Direction of Program Funds and Customer Cost Limits)